 Of more importance to you is the impact of Free Movement of Labour from Brexit date.
 Transitional provisions may apply, but there is uncertainty of how those would work.

 Were the UK to exit the EU, the default position would be that working in another country may require a work permit, visa, and potentially a residency permit.
 Those rules would vary country by country.
-However, many countries are planning a simplified regime to ensure that a relatively smooth transition.
+However, many countries are planning a simplified regime to ensure a relatively smooth transition.

 Our recommendations are as follows: